The history of school land and buildings

 The LTCs were built with timber frames and usually clad with concrete blocks.
 Later versions were clad in brick.
 The buildings had long central corridors with classrooms on either side.
 The lack of insulation meant the buildings were hot in summer and cold in winter.

-Despite their defects, the LTC design provided a cheap and efficient method for fast construction of schools.
+Despite their problems, the LTC design provided a cheap and efficient way to build schools quickly.
 Hundreds of these schools were built between 1954 and 1977.

 There are still many left in Victoria despite gradual demolition and upgrades.